lionel-k/free-slots-finder/README.md

 ## Free Slots Finder

-This app can help you find the available slots from 2 agendas containing busy slots with this format.
+This app can help you find the available slots from 2 agendas containing busy slots with this format:

 ```
 [